imnothim87/crypto-dm-ai-filter/README.md

 - 📣 Share with others who might benefit

 ## 🎯 Beta Testing
-We're actively seeking testers to help refine the tool.
+Actively seeking testers to help refine the tool.
 If you:
 - Manage a busy Twitter DM inbox
 - Are involved in the crypto/web3 space
 - Want to help shape the future of DM organization